The Man Who Fell to Earth: Legacy

 Since its original 1976 release, The Man Who Fell to Earth has achieved cult status.
 This status has been echoed by critics, especially as it was a popular hit with midnight movie audiences years after it was released.
 Joshua Rothkopf of Time Out believed that the cult classic status, which he described as a "vaguely demeaning term", does the film a disservice.
 He labeled the film as "the most intellectually provocative genre film of the 1970s."
 When re-released in 2011, Ebert gave the film three stars, stating that readers should "consider this just a quiet protest vote against the way projects this ambitious are no longer possible in the mainstream movie industry."
 The movie has been applauded for its experimental approach and compared to more recent sci-fi films such as Under the Skin.
 Rolling Stone ranked it second on its 50 best sci-fi movies of the 1970s, Timeout ranked it 35th on its 100 best sci-fi movies, it is 61st on the Online Film Critics Society list of "greatest science fiction films of all time".
 Empire placed it 42nd on its list of 100 best British films.
 British Film Institute included it on its list of "50 late night classics", demonstrating its popularity as a midnight movie.
+Filmink noted the movie "features a scene where a woman talks to Rip Torn’s penis, and we see Candy Clark from every possible angle."

-Bowie's role in the film led to his casting as Nikola Tesla in The Prestige, with director Christopher Nolan stating "Tesla was this other-worldly, ahead-of-his-time figure, and at some point it occurred to me he was the original Man Who Fell to Earth.
+Bowie's role in the film led to his casting as Nikola Tesla in The Prestige (2006), with director Christopher Nolan stating "Tesla was this other-worldly, ahead-of-his-time figure, and at some point it occurred to me he was the original Man Who Fell to Earth.
 As someone who was the biggest Bowie fan in the world, once I made that connection, he seemed to be the only actor capable of playing the part."
+It also led to Bowie being cast by Jack Hofsiss in the play The Elephant Man.
+Hofsiss said: "The piece of work he did that was most helpful in making the decision was The Man Who Fell To Earth, in which I thought he was wonderful, and in which the character he played had an isolation similar to the Elephant Man's".